 Pinterest and the likes are about inspiring people.
 It works very well.

 It works even better as you don’t even have to visit the site the image stems from in case you’re busy.

 Images that often do not have a source anymore because the site went offline have a second life on Pinterest and sometimes stay popular for years.

 As I use Pinterest daily for more than 5 years now I learned to get inspired every single day.
 First off I chose topics that are always inspiring or reflect my life style and identity.

 I pin mostly residential architecture, cycling culture and parkour/freerunning images.
 I have other boards as well but they don’t seem to cover very popular topics.

 I follow the boards (not the people) who share similar images as I do.
 I look up every day who shared my pins and whether their other pins are inspiring.

-Some boards just republish images I have already seen while other also cover topic I’m not interested in.
+Some boards just republish images I have already seen while others also cover topics I’m not interested in.
 Thus I follow very carefully.

 For users who are new Pinterest will suggest images from boards you don’t follow based on the images you pinned or visited already.
 I switched that feature off because it showed me too many duplicates.

 My favorite image bookmarking sites for daily inspiration are: